 When you enroll in this health plan as a group member, you are enrolled under a group contract.
 If this applies to your coverage in this health plan, your group eligibility, termination, and continuation of coverage provisions are described in Part 11 of this Subscriber Certificate.
-Under a group contract, the subscriber's group has an agreement with Blue Cross and Blue Shield to provide the subscriber and his or her enrolled dependents with access to health care services and benefits.
+Under a group contract, the subscriber's group has an agreement with Blue Cross and Blue Shield to provide the subscriber and their enrolled dependents with access to health care services and benefits.
 The group will make payments to Blue Cross and Blue Shield for coverage in this health plan for its enrolled group members.
 The group should also deliver to its group members all notices from Blue Cross and Blue Shield.
-The group is the subscriber's agent and is not the agent of Blue Cross and Blue Shield.
-A group contract includes: this Subscriber Certificate; the Schedule of Benefits for your plan option; any riders or other changes to the group contract; the subscriber's group to provide coverage for the subscriber and his or her enrolled dependents.
-This subscriber's group to provide coverage for the subscriber and his or her enrolled dependents.
-This subscriber is not a contract between you and Blue Cross and Blue Shield.
+The group is the subscriber's.

+agent and is not the agent of Blue Cross and Blue Shield.
+A group contract includes: this Subscriber Certificate; the Schedule of Benefits for your plan option; any riders or other changes to the group contract; the subscriber's enrollment form; and the agreement that Blue Cross and Blue Shield has with the subscriber's group to provide coverage for the subscriber and their enrolled dependents.
+This Subscriber Certificate is not a contract between you and Blue Cross and Blue Shield.
 The group contract will be governed by and construed according to the laws of the Commonwealth of Massachusetts, except as preempted by federal law.